LissandraRodrigues/API/README.md

 ## :unlock: Licença ##

-Este projeto está sobre a licença do MIT.
-Para saber mais, veja em [LICENSE](LICENSE.md).
+Este projeto está sob a licença do MIT.
+Para saber mais, veja em [LICENSE](LICENSE).

 <hr/>